-Option Exercises and Stock Vested in 2009
+Option Exercises and Stock Vested in 2010

-The following table presents information regarding the exercise of options by our 2009 named executive officers and vesting of awards made to a 2009 named executive officer under our 2005 RSU Plan that occurred in our last completed fiscal year.
+The following table presents information regarding the vesting of awards made to a 2010 named executive officer under our 2005 RSU Plan that occurred in our last completed fiscal year.
+None of our 2010 named executive officers exercised options or received any distribution under outstanding RSUs in 2010.

-Option Exercise and Stock Vested In Fiscal Year 2009
+Stock Vested In Fiscal Year 2010

-Optio Stock Awards

-Name Number of Shares Acquired on Exercise Value Realized on Exercise Number of Shares Vested (#) (1) Value Realized on Vesting (\$) (2)
+Name Number of Shares Vested (#) (1) - Value Realized on esting (\$) (2)

-Andrew D. Reddick 425,000 (3) \$1,258,000 (4) 28,333 \$ 156,895
+Andrew D. Reddick 42,500 \$ 147,582

-Robert B. Jones 35,000 \$ 251,587
+Robert B. Jones 22,500 \$ 78,131

-Peter A. Clemens 10,000 \$ 55,375
+Peter A. Clemens 15,000 \$ 52,087

-Albert W. Brzeczko 10,000 \$ 58,010
+Albert W. Brzeczko 12,000 \$ 42,760

-Robert A. Seiser 8,000 \$ 44,300
+Robert A. Seiser 12,000 \$ 41,670

-(1) The vested shares underlying the RSUs will be issued by us on the earlier of (i) a Change of Control (as defined in our 2005 Restricted Stock Unit Award Plan), or (ii) in four annual installments starting on January 1, 2011.
+- (1) The vested shares underlying the RSUs are issued on the earlier of (i) a Change of Control (as defined in our 2005 Restricted Stock Unit Award Plan), or (ii) in four annual installments starting on January 1, 2011.
 In the event of a Change of Control, our issuance of the vested shares shall be made in a lump sum distribution.
 In the absence of a Change of Control, the issuance of the vested shares shall be issued in four (4) equal installments on each of January 1, 2011, January 1, 2012, January 1, 2013 and January 1, 2014.
+The January 1, 2011 distribution installment was completed on such date.
 Upon our distribution of the vested shares underlying the RSUs, the recipients must submit to us the par value of \$0.01 per share.
-The recipients of the RSUs have no rights as a stockholder, including no dividend or voting rights, with respect to the shares underlying such awards until the shares are issued by us.
+The recipients of the RSUs have no rights as a stockholder, including no dividend or voting rights, with respect to the shares underlying such awards until the shares are issued by us. - (2) Value is determined by subtracting the \$.01 par value required to be paid on exchange of each share for RSUs from the closing price of our Common Stock on the Nasdaq Capital Market on each vesting date (or the preceding closing price if the vesting date is not a trading date) and multiplying the result by the number of shares underlying the RSUs that vested on such date and then aggregating those results.